-8 And also the purchase agreement, while prohibit 9 the seller from doing anything to the aircraft after close 10 of escrow other than to reposition for delivery out of 11 state, has no limitation on Appellant's right to 12 possession or control.
-Of course, limiting what the 13 seller can do after close of escrow is Appellant's 14 assertion of right of control of the aircraft.
-Since as discussed previously, the evidence establish that title 15 16 transfer in California, the place of sale is in 17 California.
-And with the sale exempt from sales tax, 18 Appellant is properly subject to use tax on its use, 19 storage, or other consumption of the aircraft in 20 California.
+10 And also the purchase agreement, while prohibit 11 the seller from doing anything to the aircraft after close 12 of escrow other than to reposition for delivery out of 13 state, has no limitation on Appellant's right to 14 possession or control.
+Of course, limiting what the seller can do after close of escrow is Appellant's 15 16 assertion of right of control of the aircraft.
+Since as 17 discussed previously, the evidence establish that title 18 transfer in California, the place of sale is in 19 California.
+And with the sale exempt from sales tax, Appellant is properly subject to use tax on its use, 20 21 storage, or other consumption of the aircraft in 22 California.

-21 And just some overall comment to Appellant's 22 opening statement.
-We agree with the Appellant that the 23 liability, the decision can be made as a matter of law, 24 but at the law represented by Appellant.
-Appellant's 25 liability is clear given the applicable law into evidence.
+And just some overall comment to Appellant's opening statement.
+We agree with the Appellant that the liability, the decision can be made as a matter of law, but not the law represented by Appellant.
+Appellant's liability is clear given the applicable law and evidence.

-1 But the law and the evidence are not in favor of 2 him as he alleged, but against him as the facts are clear 3 as established by the clear and explicit language in the aircraft purchase agreement and the FAA Bill of Sale that 4 5 the seller, the owners of full legal and official title of 6 the aircraft, did sell, grant, transfer, and deliver all 7 rights, title and interest in and to the aircraft owner, 8 Snowflake Factory, LLC.
+But the law and the evidence are not in favor of 3 him as he alleged, but against him as the facts are clear 4 5 as established by the clear and explicit language in the aircraft purchase agreement and the FAA Bill of Sale that 6 7 the seller, the owners of full legal and official title of 8 the aircraft, did sell, grant, transfer, and deliver all 9 rights, title and interest in and to the aircraft owner, 10 Snowflake Factory, LLC.

-9 So there's no need for inference and no room for 10 difficulty understanding the effect of the transfer.
-And 11 there's no ambiguity in the legal documents about this.
-12 And the risk of a loss provision, that's just provided in accordance with the UCC provision in such destination 13 14 contracts without regard to title as suggested and discussed.
-So they don't create an ambiguity about the 15 16 title transfer.
+So there's no need for inference and no room for 11 12 difficulty understanding the effect of the transfer.
+And 13 there's no ambiguity in the legal documents about this.
+14 And the risk of a loss provision, that's just provided in accordance with the UCC provision in such destination 15 16 contracts without regard to title as suggested and 17 discussed.
+So they don't create an ambiguity about the 18 title transfer.

-17 Given such clear and explicit language in the 18 contracts, and as a matter of law the language of the 19 contract, both in the aircraft purchase agreement and FAA 20 Bill of Sale is to govern its interpretation as clearly 21 and as specific as provided by Civil Code Section 1638.
-22 That section states if the language is clear and explicit 23 and does not involve an absurdity, the contract -- the explicit language is to govern its interpretation.
-24 25 contracts meaning as case law has held over and over again, the relevant intent is objective intent as evidenced by words of the instrument, not parties' subject matter, such as those expressed in the declarations.
+19 Given such clear and explicit language in the 20 contracts, and as a matter of law the language of the 21 contract, both in the aircraft purchase agreement and FAA 22 Bill of Sale is to govern its interpretation as clearly 23 and as specific as provided by Civil Code Section 1638.
+24 That section states if the language is clear and explicit 25 and does not involve an absurdity, the contract -- the

+1 explicit language is to govern its interpretation.

+Although, the parties' intent determines the contracts meaning as case law has held over and over again, the relevant intent is objective intent as evidenced by words of the instrument, not parties' subject matter, such as those expressed in the declarations.